invenia/FeatureTransforms.jl/docs/src/examples.md

    2 │ 2018-09-10T23:00:00    -0.403818  0.579814        -0.258819
 ```

-Suppose we then train our model, and get a prediction for the test points as a matrix: `[-0.36 0.61; -0.45 0.68]`.
+Suppose we then train our model, and get a prediction for the test points.
-We can scale this back to the original units of temperature and humidity by converting to a [`Table`](https://github.com/JuliaData/Tables.jl) type (to label the columns) and using inverse scaling:
+We can scale this back to the original units of temperature and humidity by using the inverse scaling:

 ```jldoctest example
 julia> predictions = DataFrame([-0.36 0.61; -0.45 0.68], output_cols);